brian-rose/CV/Rose_CV.md

 - International Sea Ice Summer School, Svalbard.
 07/2007

 ## Invited Presentations
+- UW, Atmos.
+Sci.: The vertical structure of tropospheric water vapor: comparing radiative and ocean-driven climate changes.
+4/2016
+- UW, Atmos.
+Sci.: Climate in the absence of ocean heat transport.
+4/ 2016
 - Columbia University, SEAS Colloquium in Climate Science: Understanding the effects of ocean circulation on radiative feedbacks and the planetary energy budget.
 11/2015
 - Stony Brook University, Marine & Atmos.
 Sci.: Understanding the effects of ocean circulation on radiative feedbacks and the planetary energy budget.
 9/2015
 - Massachusetts College of Liberal Arts: What sets the temperature of the Earth? (public lecture) 1/2015